tsipkens/bidias/README.md

 by calling the `plot2d_marg` method of this class.
 This plots both the retrieved distribution as well as the marginalized distribution on each of the axes, taking the reconstruction (e.g. `x_tk1`) as an input.

+##### 1.1.2 Script associated with J. Aerosol Sci. paper

+Of particular note, the `main_jas19.m` script is designed to replicate the results in the associated paper [Sipkens et al. (2019)][1_JAS1], as noted above.
+Minor differences in the Euclidean error stem from using a smaller search space when optimizing the regularization parameter for Tikhonov regularization.
+The narrower range in the updated code provides a better optimized regularization parameter and thus a slightly smaller Euclidean error.

 #### 1.2 Scripts to run a series of inversion methods (`run_inversions*.m`)